 HC #6: Increase in Homeownership Opportunities Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households that purchased a home as a result of the activity (increase).
-7 households have sufficient income to purchase, but not mortgage ready.
-One household will purchase home in one year.
-3 3 participants purchased homes elsewhere.
-Benchmark for participants purchasing the townhomes have not been achieved.
-Remaining househo9lds are working on mortgage readiness goals, i.e., pay off debt and savings.
+O households have sufficient income to purchase, but not mortgage ready.
+2 households were ready to purchase home in 2015 0 No. Sales are pending HUD, FHA, and conventional financing approval for the sale of the townhomes.

 HC #7: Households Assisted by Services that Increase Housing Choice Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving services aimed to increase housing choice (increase).
-TBD TBD TBD TBD
+18 households 20 households 18 households No.